 Specifies the API identifier that is registered in the API Mediation Layer installation.
 The API ID uniquely identifies the API in the API Mediation Layer.
-The same API can be provided by multiple service.
-The API ID can be used to locate same APIs that are provided by different services.
+The same API can be provided by multiple services.
+The API ID can be used to locate the same APIs that are provided by different services.
 The creator of the API defines this ID.
-The API ID needs to be string up to 64 characters that is using lowercase alphanumeric characters and a dot: ...
-It is recommended to use your organization as the prefix.
+The API ID needs to be a string of up to 64 characters that uses lowercase alphanumeric characters and a dot: ...
+We recommend that you use your organization as the prefix.